IlyaChakun/aws-iba-courses/lecture-materials/Serverless/17-DynamoDB, Lambda, API-gateway, xray, Step Functions/practice.md

 - Under Trigger section, click on Create trigger button.

 ------------------------------------------------------------------------------
-    Function :  Choose the function which we have created i.e whizlabs_dynamodb_function BatchSize  : 1
+    Function :  Choose the function which we have created i.e labs_dynamodb_function BatchSize  : 1
     Enable Trigger : Check
 ------------------------------------------------------------------------------